 Stir the chips until they are completely melted.
 Then stir in one cup of toffee bits and one cup of pecans.
 Spread the bark mixture on a sheet pan lined with parchment paper.

 Now melt 8 ounces of white chocolate using the same method of a heatproof bowl over simmering water (or follow the directions on the chocolate you’re using – some give different guidelines).
 Drizzle about 1/3 of the white chocolate over the chocolate bark mixture.
-To the remaining white chocolate, add 12 drops of McCormick Yellow Food Color.
+To the remaining white chocolate, add 12 drops of yellow food coloring.
 Drizzle about ½ of the yellow chocolate over the bark.
-Into the rest of the melted white chocolate, add 6 drops of McCormick Red Food Color to make a bright orange color.
+Into the rest of the melted white chocolate, add 6 drops of red food coloring to make a bright orange color.
 Drizzle the orange chocolate over the chocolate bark.

 Put the pan in the refrigerator for two hours to set up.